 Primary features of MG RUSH Professional Facilitation are:

-- Extensive reference manual that covers the life-cycle of facilitated workshops including facilitator skills, group dynamics, managing conflicts, meeting agendas and preparation, project planning, and visual aids.
+- Extensive reference manual that covers the life-cycle of facilitated workshops including facilitator skills, group dynamics, managing conflict, meeting agendas and preparation, project planning, and visual aids

-- Continual fine-tuning and improvement of our technique through our own (and alumni) in-field application of the MG RUSH Professional Facilitation technique as regular, practical facilitators—we practice what we preach!
+- Continual fine-tuning and improvement of the MG RUSH Professional Facilitation technique as regular, practical facilitators—we practice what we preach!